TOV-Protocol/TOVProtocol/README.md

 A debt currency is one that is created by an entity with the expectation that it be returned, **even more** than was lent.
 This ties the individual to the issuer of the loan.
 More has been explained here as "[enslavement by the missing interest"](http://en.trm.creationmonetaire.info/probleme-de-la-monnaie-dette.html#c-l-asservissement-par-l-interet-manquant)

->"Physical laws are expressed in the same way (have the same form) in all repositories" (inertial or non-inertial repositories) - Theory of Relativity

 #### <span id="ud-as-a-universal-measurement-of-value">UD as a universal measurement of value</span>
 In the RTM it states that, when economic goods/services are measured in terms of Universal Dividend, the rise and fall of the price accordingly denotes the rise and fall of the good/service.
 For eg. let's assume the US dollar was a free currency and 1 UD<sub>\$</sub> is worth 470\$.
 If a car priced at 100 UD<sub>\$</sub> after one year started selling at 120 UD<sub>\$</sub>, one can safely assume that the value of the car has increased.
 Normally, we tend to think the opposite, that the value of dollar has decreased, hence the increase in the price of the goods.